-How to Spend Time with the Lord Jesus in the Morning
+How to Spend Time with Jesus in the Morning

-What’s the goal of our morning time with the Lord?
+The goal of our morning time with Jesus

 Spending time with the Lord Jesus each morning isn’t to fulfill some kind of religious duty or perform a ritual.
-If we just “clock in” and “clock out” without our heart being in it or our spirit engaged, we may develop a habit, but it won’t be an enjoyable one.
-And that won’t help us to personally know the Lord more or to grow in His life.
-Having only an outward routine or a dead practice is pointless and fruitless.
+If we just “clock in” and “clock out” without our heart being in it or our spirit engaged, we may develop a habit, but it won’t be an enjoyable one nor will it help us know the Lord more or grow in Him.
+Keeping a lifeless practice is pointless and fruitless.

-So instead, we should approach our time in the morning as an opportunity to be with the One we love, our dear Savior Christ, in an intimate, personal way.
-The Lord Jesus is a living, loving, wonderful person who lives in our spirit.
-The goal of this time is to contact Him in our spirit to be nourished by Him in His Word, to enjoy Him, to receive His speaking, and to speak to Him.
+Instead, we should approach our time in the morning as an opportunity to be with the One we love and who loves us, our dear Savior Christ.
+The Lord Jesus is a wonderful Person who lives in us.
+The goal of this time is to contact Him in our spirit, be fed by Him in His Word, enjoy Him, receive His speaking, and speak to Him.

-With this in mind, here are some ways we can spend time with the Lord each morning.
+With this in mind, let’s look at some ways we can spend time with Jesus each morning.

 Sometimes just calling upon the Lord’s name is the best prayer.
-We can simply pray, “Oh, Lord Jesus,” as we open our heart to Him and exercise our spirit to contact Him.
+In our time with Jesus in the morning we can simply pray, “Oh, Lord Jesus.”
+Our calling on the Lord can help us begin to open our heart to Him and exercise our spirit to contact Him.
 As we call, we can pray further, “Lord Jesus, I turn my heart to You again this morning.
 Lord Jesus, I want to contact You in my spirit to receive Your life.”
-When we call, we contact the Lord as the Spirit in us, and we receive His life.
+When we call, we contact the Lord as the life-giving Spirit in us, and we receive His life.
 In one of her wonderful hymns, M.E.
 Barber puts this well: “Just to breathe the name of Jesus is to drink of life indeed.”

-The Lord wants our love, and we have a sweet sensation when we greet the Lord whom we love each morning with, “Lord Jesus, I love You.”
-The more we tell Him we love Him, the more our love for Him will grow, and the more we will enjoy His love for us.
-Our hearts will become softer and more open toward Him.
+The Lord Jesus wants our love, and we have a sweet sensation when we greet Him each morning with, “Lord Jesus, I love You.”
+The more we tell our Lord we love Him, the more our love for Him grows, and the more we enjoy His love for us.
+Our hearts become soft and open to Him.

-We can praise and thank the Lord for all He’s done and for who He is.
-For example, we might praise Him with the wonderful facts we find in His Word:
+We can praise and thank the Lord Jesus for what He’s done and for who He is.
+For example, we can praise Jesus with the wonderful facts we find in God’s Word: